Edge conflicts do not determine geodesics in the associahedron: Greater rises in conflicts

 Thus, there are large pairs where the number of conflicts along geodesics must rise in a single step an amount proportional to the size for geodesics in either direction.

-We do note that this kind of behavior where every geodesic has an increase in conflicts along the path somewhere are somewhat rare, with these 28 equivalence classes of conflict-increasing examples of size 8 occurring from among the 117,260 equivalence classes of edge-flip distance problems of size 8.
-For size 9, the fraction is also small- there are 632 equivalence classes where all geodesics have an increase in conflicts, out of 1,108,536 classes of problems.
+We do note that this kind of behavior where every geodesic has an increase in conflicts along the path somewhere are somewhat rare.
+In size 8, there are 40 equivalence classes of examples where the first step along any geodesic from $S$ to $T$ will necessarily increase the number of conflicts, from among the 117,260 equivalence classes of edge-flip distance problems of size 8.
+Representatives of each of these equivalence classes are tabulated in Table \ref{bad8}, with a selection of those pairs drawn in Figure \ref{fig:selectedpairs}.
+For size 9, the corresponding fraction is also small- there are 632 equivalence classes where all geodesics have an increase in conflicts at the first step, out of 1,108,536 classes of problems.

 Though the examples above show that conflict-reducing algorithms do not always give the correct distances, they often do give correct distances and when they do not, typically the gap between the simplest conflict-based estimate and the true geodesic distance is generally not large.